-- ١,

-- acknowledge that I have received a PSD belonging to Tarralla Kindergarten
+• acknowledge that I have received a PSD pelonging to Tarralla Kindergarten

-- will ensure that the PSD:
+will ensure that the PSD:

-- o is used for work-related purposes only
+is used for work-related purpos •

-- o is password-protected at all times
+is password-protected at all time

-- will not be loaned to unauthorised persons
+will not be loaned to unauthorise ·

-- will be returned to Tarralla Kindergarten on cessation of employment
+ergarten on cessation of employment

-- will notify the Director as soon as is practicable if the PSD is damaged, faulty or lost
+will notify the Director as soon as is prac ticable if the PSD is damaged, faulty or lost

-- have read the Tarralla Kindergarten Information and Communication (ICT) Technology Policy and agree to abide by the procedures outlined within.
+mation and Communication (ICT) Technology Policy and agree to abide b

+the procedures outlined within.

+Darwing.

-Signature (authorised user)
+Signature (authorised user) Position

 Position

+Signature (authorised user) Position

+Position

+Signature (authorised user) Position

+Signature (authorised user) Position

+Signature (authorised user) Position